Xionse/CarbonChain/README.md

 ## How it works

-CarbonChain is built on the Ethereum blockchain, which provides a secure and transparent platform for carbon offsetting transactions
+CarbonChain is built on the Ethereum blockchain, which provides a secure and transparent platform for carbon offsetting transactions.
+Our smart contract enables users to purchase carbon offsets using various cryptocurrencies, with clear rules and procedures for purchasing and verifying carbon offsets.